geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 In Microsoft Teams, calling policies control which calling and call forwarding features are available to users.
 Calling policies determine whether a user can make private calls, use call forwarding or simultaneous ringing to other users or external phone numbers, route calls to voicemail, send calls to Call Groups, use delegation for inbound and outbound calls, and so on.
 A default global policy is created automatically, but admins can also create and assign custom calling policies.

-As part of your Microsoft Teams pilot project, you will create a custom calling policy for Adatum.
-Instead of customizing the default global policy, you will follow best practice guidelines and create your own customized policy that will be used as Adatum’s default policy.
+As part of her Microsoft Teams pilot project, Holly Spencer has been tasked with creatig a custom calling policy for Adatum.
+Instead of customizing the default global policy, she will follow best practice guidelines and create her own customized policy that will be used as Adatum’s default policy.

 1. On the left-hand navigation pane in the **Teams admin center**, select **Voice** and then select **Calling policies.**

-2. In the **Calling policies** window, select **+Add** in the menu bar at the top of the page.
+2. In the **Calling policies** window, select **+Add** in the menu bar that appears above the list of calling policies.

-3. Select the **Add new calling policy** field at the top of the page and enter **Default Adatum Calling Policy** as the name of the policy.
+3. The unnamed field at the top of the page is the title of your new calling policy.
+Select this field and enter **Default Adatum Calling Policy** as the name of the policy.

-4. In the window that appears, scroll down the page and select the following values for each option:
+4. Scroll down the page and select the following values for each option:

 	- Make private calls: **On**